aldefouw/redcap_cypress/README.md

 *The best test suites reset database state between each test spec.
 This template repository's base configuration resets database state between tests.
 That isn't something you should ever do against production!*

 *The best way to test your REDCap instance is to configure an environment identical to production somewhere else.
-An easy way to do this is through Docker.
-That said, configuring your environment is outside the scope of this document.*
+An easy way to do this is through Docker.*

+Although configuring your environment is outside the scope of this document, there are several consortium members who have successfully configured Docker containers.

+**If you need help getting started with Docker, consider looking at or downloading Andy Martin's [REDCap Docker Compose](https://github.com/123andy/redcap-docker-compose) repository.**

 ---
 ### Test Framework